Updated June 8, 2023

 Step 2 – Registration

-This step is required only if the user generates the pair of the key.
+This step is required only if the user generates the pair of keys.
 If RA generates the pair of a key for the user, then key registration is done in the 1st step only.
 A user sends his/her public key and some other information to the RA.
-For this software provides wizard where users enter details and submit.
+This software provides a wizard where users enter details and submit.
 Then the data travel through the network and reach the RA.
-After that user request for the certificate will be registered and the format for the certificate request has been standardized.
-This process is called as a CSR (Certificate Signing request)
+After that user request for the certificate will be registered, and the format for the certificate request will be standardized.
+This process is called a CSR (Certificate Signing request).

-After the registration process complete, RA identifies the user credentials.
+After the registration process is complete, RA identifies the user credentials.

 Step 4 – Certificate Creation

-After all the above-mentioned processes completed, RA passed all the details to the CA. CA cross verifies all the details and generates a digital certificate for the user.
-CA send the certificate to the user and keeps one copy of that to itself to keep the records.
+After all the above-mentioned processes were completed, RA passed all the details to the CA. CA cross-verifies all the details and generates a digital certificate for the user.
+CA sends the certificate to the user and keeps one copy of that to keep the records.
 The Copy of the certificate is stored in the certificate directory.

-- Email certificate: It contains the email id of the user.
-This is used to identify the signer of the email message has an email id that is the same as mentioned in the user’s certificate.
+- Email Certificate: It contains the email id of the user.
+This is used to identify the email message’s signer has an email id that is the same as mentioned in the user’s certificate.

-2. Server-side SSL certificate: These types of certificate are useful for the merchants because merchants want their users to trust on their side and buy good services form their site.
+- Server-side SSL Certificate: These types of a certificate are useful for merchants because merchants want their users to trust their side and buy good services from their site.

-3. Client-side SSL certificate: this type of certificate is used by a merchant to identify their clients.
+- Client-side SSL Certificate: A merchant uses this type of certificate to identify their clients.

-4. Code Signing certificates: This type of digital Certificate allows the Software developer to encrypt the code of their software or application.
+- Code Signing Certificates: This type of digital Certificate allows the Software developer to encrypt the code of their software or application.
 After encrypting the code attacker can not change or modify that code.
-Code Signing Certificates ensures the highest levels of security and verification.
-CA of the Code Signing Certificate verifies the integrity of software and the identity of the publisher using public key infrastructure (PKI) and digital signature technology and confirms that your code has not been tampered with or corrupted.
+Code Signing Certificates ensure the highest levels of security and verification.
+CA of the Code Signing Certificate verifies the integrity of software and the publisher’s identity using public key infrastructure (PKI) and digital signature technology and confirms that your code has not been tampered with or corrupted.

-This has been a guide for Digital Certificate.
-Here we have discuss what is digital certificates, contents of Digital certificate and how it is created along with its types.
-You may also have a look at the following articles to learn more
+This has been a guide for Digital Certificates.
+Here we have discussed digital certificates, the contents of a digital certificate, how it is created, and its types.
+You may also have a look at the following articles to learn more –